 - i.
 45 bonus points for every \$1,000 of the appraised value of property donated for park purposes. - ii.
 The need for such real property in the location proposed shall be consistent with City-adopted policies and plans. - iii.
 The size of the real property dedicated for park purposes must be at least 4,000 square feet. - iv.
-The real property must be located within the Wilburton TOD area but need not be contiguous with the site for which development is proposed. - v.
-The City must accept the dedication of the real property for park purposes.

-.
-Child Care Services.
+The real property must be located within the Wilburton TOD area but need not be contiguous with the site for which development is proposed. - The City must accept the dedication of the real property for park purposes. - Child Care Services.

-- 8 bonus points for every one square foot of Child Care Service up to a maximum of 15,000 square feet. - ii.
-The floor area delineated for Child Care Service shall be required to remain dedicated to Child Care Service for the life of the project. - No other uses shall be approved for future tenancy in those spaces dedicated for Child Care Service. - E. Recording.
-The total amount of bonus floor area earned through the Amenity Incentive System for a project, and the amount of bonus floor area to be utilized on site for that project, shall be recorded with the King County Recorder's Office.
-A copy of the recorded document shall be provided to the Director.
+- 8 bonus points for every one square foot of Child Care Service up to a maximum of 15,000 square feet, including outdoor areas dedicated exclusively for use by the Child Care Service. - ii.
+The floor area, including outdoor area, delineated for Child Care Service shall be required to remain dedicated to Child Care Service for the life of the project. - iii.
+No other uses shall be approved for future tenancy in those spaces dedicated for Child Care Service.